jlgerber/jlgerber.github.io/pages/devops/docker/building_dockerfile.md

 ENV PATH "$PATH:/usr/games"

-CMD ["cowsay", "To improve is to change: to be perfect is to change often"]
+.html ["cowsay", "To improve is to change: to be perfect is to change often"]
 ```

 Lets build the image